xizahk/RNG-Hero/README.md

 A player has combat stats: HP and Atk and non-combat stat: gold.
 Player starts with 100 HP, 10 Atk, and 0 Gold by default.

+Enemy
+Enemy extends the Player class and has the same type of stats: HP, Atk, and gold.

 Game
 A game handles the completion of rounds and processing of events.
 It is initialized with a Player and target round as parameter.
   - Game starts with the function call start()